-INFORMATION FROM STUDENT OR PARENT 8.7.
-The student or parent shall be given an opportunity to present any information to the committee about the absences and to discuss ways to earn or regain credit or be awarded a final grade.

-IMPOSING

-CONDITIONS FOR

-AWARDING CREDIT

-OR A FINAL GRADE

-The committee may impose any of the following conditions for students with receiving credit lost because of excessive absences to regain credit or be awarded a final grade:

-- 1. Completing additional assignments, as specified by the committee or teacher. - 2.
-Attending tutorial sessions as scheduled, which may include Saturday classes or before- and after-school programs. - 3.
-Maintaining the attendance standards for the rest of the semester. - 4.
-Taking an examination to earn credit.
-[See EHDB] - 5.
-Attending a flexible school day program. - 6.
-Attending summer school.

-In all cases, the student must also earn a passing grade in order to receive credit.
+INFORMATION FROM STUDENT OR PARENT 8.
+7. The student or parent shall be given an opportunity to present any information to the committee about the absences and to discuss ways to earn or regain credit or be awarded a final grade.
+IMPOSING CONDITIONS FOR AWARDING CREDIT OR A FINAL GRADE The committee may impose any of the following conditions for stu- dents with receiving credit lost because of excessive absences to regain credit or be awarded a final grade: 1.
+Completing additional assignments, as specified by the com- mittee or teacher.
+2. Attending tutorial sessions as scheduled, which may include Saturday classes or before- and after-school programs.
+3. Maintaining the attendance standards for the rest of the se- mester.
+4. Taking an examination to earn credit.
+[See EHDB] 5.
+Attending a flexible school day program.
+6. Attending summer school.
+I cases, the student must also earn a passing grade in order to ive credit.
+APPEAL PROCESS A parent or student may appeal the decision of the attendance committee in accordance with FNG(LOCAL) beginning at Leve Three.

-APPEAL PROCESS

-A parent or student may appeal the decision of the attendance committee in accordance with FNG(LOCAL) beginning at Level Three.